Weatherization And Repair Ministry (WARM) is a project very near and

 United Methodist churches to bolster our efforts across Kershaw County.
 The partnership was a success as 15 homes were repaired in

 just two days.
 Additional churches have since joined the effort, and WARM

 continues to be a success as it also continues to grow.

 Jobs performed at WARM include, but are not limited to: floor repair, window/pane putty repair, shingling, access ramp construction, siding replacement, plumbing fixes, and insulation.
-If you would like to volunteer for WARM, please contact the church office for more information.
+If you would like more information about WARM, please contact the church office.